chatswithjc/godisgood/content/en/docs/book/your-purpose.md

 <br/>

 ## There are no accidents in God's universe

-"We humans keep brainstorming options and plans, BUT God's PURPOSE prevails."
-Proverbs 19:21 (The Message)
+"We humans keep brainstorming options and plans, BUT God's PURPOSE prevails." *(Proverbs 19:21, The Message)*

 Everything, is either caused by God, or allowed by God.
 You either believe in the supreme, unlimited, power of God or not!
 You either believe that when you surrender to God, He takes over totally, or you live with a part-time God the rest of your life.

-The Bible says that your heavenly Father has a plan for each of our individual lives (FathersLoveLetter.com).
+The Bible says that your heavenly Father has a plan for each of our individual lives ([FathersLoveLetter.com](https://fathersloveletter.com)).
 To fulfill that plan is nothing less than ultimate success in life.
 But we need to hear Him, so that He can lead us into His plan for our lives.
 But to do that, we need to be connected to Him through a personal loving relationship.

 God loves you with an everlasting love and wants to bless you and fellowship with you!

-But Christ proved God’s passionate love for us by dying in our place while we were still lost and ungodly!
-(Romans 5:8, TPT)
+But Christ proved God’s passionate love for us by dying in our place while we were still lost and ungodly! *(Romans 5:8, TPT)*

 Why should you care?
 Well, because deep down you know you are accountable to God because God has placed the desire for love and eternity in every heart.